jribalko92/intrum_ta_task/README.md

 * [Google Guice] - DI framework
 * [Awaitility] - DSL for expressing expectations  operations of an asynchronous system
 * [Gradle] - build automation system
+* JDK 11 - this implementation was done with JDK 11 version

 ## Structure